 In 2012-13 Yevgeny Sudbin opened the Utah Symphony season playing Rachmaninov’s Piano Concerto No. 1 under Thierry Fischer.
 He played the same work with Maestro Fischer and the Nagoya Symphony in Japan, followed by recitals in Nagoya and Tokyo.
 Other U.S. engagements included his Atlanta Symphony debut performing Tchaikovsky’s concerto; recitals in New York’s Town Hall, under the auspices of the venerable People’s Symphony Concerts; with Portland (OR) Piano International series; and in Santa Cruz, CA. He made his first appearances in Australia performing Beethoven’s Piano Concerto No. 2 with Adelaide Symphony, and in New Zealand, under conductor Mark Wigglesworth.
 European engagements included recitals in Milan, Berlin, and London’s Wigmore Hall, and concerti with the European Union Orchestra, London Philharmonia, Budapest Philharmonic and Belgium Philharmonie.

-His latest releases for BIS have been an all-Chopin recording, and Rachmaninoff-Paganini Variations with the Singapore Symphony, and he will soon record Rachmaninoff’s Piano Concerto No. 1 with that orchestra.
-In 2008-09, Sudbin embarked on recording the complete cycle of Beethoven piano concertos with the Minnesota Orchestra and Osmo Vänskä, the first of which, Concertos No. 4 and No. 5, received consistently rave reviews.His performance and recording of Beethoven’s Piano Concerto No. 2 with the Minnesota Orchestra, originally due in 2012-13, is being rescheduled.
+On the BIS label he has released an all-Chopin recording, Rachmaninoff-Paganini Variations, and Rachmaninoff’s Piano Concerto No. 1, all with the Singapore Symphony.
+In 2008-09, Sudbin embarked on recording the complete cycle of Beethoven piano concertos with the Minnesota Orchestra and Osmo Vänskä, the first of which, Concertos No. 4 and No. 5, received consistently rave reviews; Beethoven’s Piano Concerto No. 3, coupled with Mozart’s concerto No. 24, recorded with the Minnesota Orchestra, was recently released.
 He has also recorded Rachmaninoff’s Concerto No. 4, in its original 1926 version, with the North Carolina Symphony under Grant Llewellyn; the work is paired with Medtner’s Concerto No. 2, recorded with the same orchestra.
-His has previously recorded works of Haydn, Scarlatti, Scriabin, and Rachmaninoff for BIS, all of which have met with great acclaim.
+Scriabin’s Piano Concerto and Medtner’s Concerto No. 3 will be performed and recorded with Andrew Litton and the Bergen Philharmonic in fall of 2013.
+He has previously recorded works of Haydn, Scarlatti, Scriabin, and Rachmaninoff for BIS, all of which have met with great acclaim.